trolie/spec/docs/concepts.md

 Clearinghouse after considering all Ratings Proposals for the Power System Resources associated with that Transmission Facility during a particular Period of an Operational Window.
-TROLIE defines limits and ratings (described below) in 3 distinct time horizons, including near term "forecasts", real-time and seasonal limits.
+TROLIE defines limits and ratings (described below) in 3 distinct time horizons, including near term "forecasts", real-time and (in future releases) seasonal limits.

 ### Forecast Limits